-- A large group picnic area and water park at the intersection of McKnight and Upper Afton Roads - A system of paved pedestrian and bicycle trails throughout the park; - Parking in the lower end of Battle Creek near Highway 61 and trails connecting to regional trails along the river (Map bicycles); - Multi-purpose cross country skiing and mountain bike trails (Map bicycles); - Non-development areas will be maintained and managed in a natural state including efforts to restore areas degraded by landfills, erosion, borrow pits or other intrusions.
+• A large group picnic area and water park at the intersection of McKnight and Upper Afton Roads park.
+Continued effort does need to be made on washouts caused by aging stormwater pipes.

+- A system of paved pedestrian and bicycle trails throughout the park; - Parking in the lower end of Battle Creek near Highway 61 and trails connecting to regional trails along the river (Map bicycles); - Multi-purpose cross country skiing and mountain bike trails (Map bicycles); - Non-development areas will be maintained and managed in a natural state including efforts to restore areas degraded by landfills, erosion, borrow pits or other intrusions.